 The ripened fruit of tomato (the commonly eaten form) is considered non-toxic but the green parts of the plant contain solanine, a glycoalkaloid.
 Solanine is also found in many other plants from the Solanaceae family, including the potato plant (green parts only).
 Typically, when ingested by dogs and cats, it rarely results in toxicity.
 A large amount needs to be ingested (e.g., chronically in cattle) for solanine to result in severe poisoning.
 Ingestion can cause severe gastrointestinal distress (e.g., vomiting, diarrhea), lethargy, weakness, and even confusion.

 Contain an enzyme called avidin, which decreases the absorption of biotin (a B vitamin).
 This can lead to skin and hair coat problems.
 Raw eggs may also contain Salmonella.

 In small amounts, raw egg yolks are not problematic for cats, according to the Feline Nutrition Education Society.
 The nutrient-packed yolks are rich in proteins and amino acids that are integral for a well-rounded feline diet.
-They include lysine, tryptophan, phenylalinine, arginine, histidine, valine and leucine.
-Before introducing any new food item into your pet’s diet, first consult your veterinarian.
+They include lysine, tryptophan, phenylalanine, arginine, histidine, valine, and leucine.
+Before introducing any new food item into your pet’s diet, first, consult your veterinarian.

 - Baby food: Can contain onion powder, which can be toxic to cats fed baby food for an extended period of time (please see onions and garlic above).
 Can also result in nutritional deficiencies, if fed in large amounts.